waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 3.  **Pushing:** Immediately after confirmation, walk into an adjacent boulder to push it one tile.
 The player character does NOT move into the vacated spot.
 The "push mode" then deactivates, requiring re-activation for the next push.

 ### D. Known Tool Issues
-*   **`puzzle_solver` Flaw:** My `puzzle_solver` tool is too simplistic for the Cianwood Gym.
-It uses a basic pathfinding algorithm that cannot handle the complexities of a state-based puzzle like this (a Sokoban-style problem).
-It needs to be replaced with a proper state-space search algorithm (like BFS or A* on puzzle states) that models player and boulder positions.
-This is a high-priority fix I must address soon.
+*   **`puzzle_solver` Flaw:** My `puzzle_solver` tool was too simplistic for the Cianwood Gym.
+I have now replaced it with a proper state-space search tool that should be capable of solving complex Sokoban-style puzzles.

 ### B. Corrected Assumptions & Critical Lessons
 *   **HM02 (Fly) Hallucination:** I hallucinated receiving HM02 from Chuck's wife in Cianwood City.
 I have confirmed by checking my inventory that I DO NOT have HM02 (Fly).
 Its true location is unknown.